 Where schools choose to take part in an active mile, you should use your existing playgrounds, fields, halls and sports facilities to incorporate an active mile into the school day and develop a lifelong habit of daily physical activity.

-- Any swimming data that schools hold should be entered with a note to clarify the proportion of the year group this relates to and any other limitations of the data due to covid-19.
+- 2020-21 reporting: Any swimming data that schools hold should be entered with a note to clarify the proportion of the year group this relates to and any other limitations of the data due to covid-19.

 - 2021-22 reporting: Underspend from the previous two years can be carried over to 21-22 academic year.
 Your online report must set out the amount being carried forward (page 3 of reporting template)